LIFE STORY

 (That those Japanese prisoners suffered a 10 percent death rate over ten years compared with the 50 percent rate for Chinese forced labourers in Japan over two years found little mention.)

 With time the prisoners were gradually returned.
-That left the problem of some former Japanese territory still being held by Moscow – the Kuriles islands and some small islands (the Habomais and Shlkotan) close to the Hokkaido coast.
+That left the problem of some former Japanese territories still being held by Moscow – the Kuriles islands and some small islands (the Habomais and Shlkotan) close to the Hokkaido coast.

 At times I became peripherally involved.